BUGS-NYU/schedge/CONTRIBUTING.md

 should use `gradle checkFast` to ensure your code compiles, then run `gradle build` when you're ready to test your code.

-## Code organization
+## Code Organization
 - `api` contains definitions of the web API
+  - `models` contains definitions of the models used in the web API
+- `scraping` contains the `SimpleBatchedFutureEngine`, which handles batched execution of futures.
+  - `models` contains definitions of the models used while scraping
 - `models` contains class definitions for modeling data
-  - `api.kt` defines classes that are printed in the API
   - `nyu.kt` defines classes that describe NYU
 - `cli` contains definitions for the command-line interface
 - `services` defines high-level actions that Schedge can perform, i.e. the